How to Install Floor Tile

 Installing the Tile

 If needed cut the tile with a nipper or wet saw.
-Use a pencil to mark the area that is ti be cut.
-Avoid using the center pieces of a tile, without any of the factory edges.
+Use a pencil to mark the area that is to be cut.
+Avoid using the centerpieces of a tile, without any of the factory edges.
 You don't need to be perfect if a cover will be installed on top of the tile that is about to be cut.

 Mix grout following manufacturer's recommendations or until a smooth consistency has been achieved.
 Mix the amount that can be applied in 20 minutes.
 Mix until all pigments are dispersed and a uniform color has been obtained.
 Let it stand for five minutes and mix again.
 Use a grout float to apply the grout into the joints after all spacers have been removed.
 Use a sponge to remove excess grout.
 The tile joint can be buffed within 30 minutes of being applied using a dry cloth.